 Would you like to limit login attempts in WordPress?

-Hackers may use a brute force attack to try to guess your admin password.
+Hackers may use a brute force attack on your website to try to guess your admin password.
 If you limit the number of times they can attempt to log in, then you significantly reduce their chances of success.

 In this article, we will show you how and why you should limit login attempts on your WordPress site.